soraxas/PlotMsg-cpp/README.md

-# Plotly for C++ via Python
+# PlotMsg for C++

-This repository brings **Plotly** to C++ by utilising the native Plotly library in Python.
+This repository brings **PlotMsg** to C++ by utilising the native PlotMsg library backend in Python.
 This is achieved by implementing a *publisher* and *subscriber* model between C++ and Python, and a stateful model in the **Jupyter notebook** ecosystem that captures the incoming message.
 It supports asynchronous refresh within the notebook whenever a new message is published from your C++ files, and automatically display them within the notebook.
-This library also support non-notebook usage where it uses Plotly's native figure display from within your browser.
+This library also support non-notebook usage where it uses PlotMsg's native figure display from within your browser.

 # Requirements